 High-quality ingredients are crucial to making good pizza.
 And the most important ingredient for great pizza dough is flour.
 This article will teach you everything you need to know about Caputo 00 Flour, and how to use them to make amazing pizza dough!

 Different types of pizza dough may require different types of flour, depending on what properties in the dough you’re looking for.
-Traditional, Italian pizza dough is elastic and stretchy to work with, and gets crispy on the outside and soft on the inside when baked in the oven.
-To achieve this a quality Tipo 00 pizza flours is the best choice.
+Traditional, Italian pizza dough is elastic and stretchy to work with and gets crispy on the outside and soft on the inside when baked in the oven.
+To achieve this quality Tipo 00 pizza flour is the best choice.

 What Is Caputo 00 Flour?

-Antimo Caputo makes a variety of different flours, but are most known for their Tipo 00 pizza flours.
+Antimo Caputo makes a variety of different flours but is most known for their Tipo 00 pizza flours.

 Caputo 00 Flour Protein Content

 The three most popular types of Caputo 00 Flour: Caputo Classic, Caputo Pizzeria, and Caputo Chef’s Flour, all have a protein content of around 12%.